Inland Investments' Blog

 The Market is Calling Real Estate’s Comeback

-Why Now may be the Perfect Time for A Strategic Real Estate Sector Allocation
+Why Now May be the Perfect Time for a Strategic Real Estate Sector Allocation

 Commercial real estate is a long-term strategy that presents unique opportunities during the recovery phase of the economic cycle.
 Recently, the real estate market experienced a period of uncertainty and downturns caused by global events, including the COVID-19 pandemic, surging inflation and rising interest rates.
 These headwinds have led many investors to withdraw from the asset class, seeking safer and more liquid strategies until market conditions stabilized.1 Recent indicators have started showing signs of recovery,2 presenting investors with an opportunity to enter (or re-enter) the CRE market through a thoughtful sector allocation strategy.